What to know about this topic:

 Condo buildings offer a variety of onsite amenities ideal for seniors.
 These include services like laundry, housekeeping and security.
 You'll never worry about crime or noisy neighbours again.
 In addition, maintenance like plumbing and electricity, as well as grass cutting, home repairs and all other home ownership headaches are gone!
 If there's any problem, call the senior condo staff and let someone else take care of it.
 Your condo will be relaxing and inviting of course, but there is lots of other things to do in Montreal.
 The lively downtown core offers shops, restaurants, theatres and a wide variety of other attractions.
 Family will love to come visit!

 You'll find senior condos in Pointe Claire, Laval, Lachine, Westmount and elsewhere throughout Montreal waiting for you with open arms — and a long list of features.
 You’ll love all the freedoms you gain in purchasing or leasing a senior condo, a subset of retirement homes in Montreal.
-Learn more from the Montreal senior condominiums listed below!
-Step into a world of freedom and new choices inside Montreal's senior living condos.
+Montreal senior condominiums let you step into a world of freedom.
 You'll never look back!

 Montreal senior condos also offer proximity to medical and healthcare services, sometimes offered as part of the condo package.
 Of course, all condo units and suites have state-of-the-art accessibility for seniors, as well as assisted living features.
 The variety of other amenities might include a swimming pool, golf facilities and more.
 Click here to view all Quebec retirement homes.